castwide/solargraph/README.md

 ### Development

 Code contributions are always appreciated.
 Feel free to fork the repo and submit pull requests.
 Check for open issues that could use help.
-Open new issues to discuss changes that have a major impact on the API or require large time commitments.
+Start new issues to discuss changes that have a major impact on the API or require large time commitments.

 ### Sponsorship and Donation